 [Our funding goals]

-There’s a saying: Give a man a fish, you have fed him for a day..teach a man how to fish, and you have fed for life.
+There’s a saying: Give a man a fish, you have fed him for a day..teach a man how to fish, and you have fed him for life.
 I believe the best way to address poverty is through education.
 Join me in addressing issues within our community by aiding in establishing this space through your contribution.